-Jens Hansen's Scheunenfun (barn-find bike fun) site has information on many older Fichtel & Sachs hubs: exploded drawings, parts lists and step-by-step rebuilding instructions, with photos.
-The text is in German, but the drawings should make the rebuilding process clear enough.
-Hansen sells replacement parts for older hubs, too.
+Jens Hansen's Scheunenfun (barn-find fun) site has information on many older Fichtel & Sachs hubs.
+Hansen now has an English version of the site too, and aYouTube channel in English.
+He has exploded drawings, parts lists and step-by-step rebuilding instructions, with photos.
+Hansen rebuilds these hubs and sells replacement parts.

 |SRAM Corporate Site|

 |SRAM Internal Gear Hub page|

 |Sachs hub production date codes on Ulrik Hansen's site|

 |Aaron's Bicycle Repair|